9a. Earth orbits Sun?

 The story of the telescope and its technology is too big and too rich to be told on this single web page.
 The most that can be presented here is a short historical summary.
 For more, I recommend just one book

 The telescope was invented in 1608 by Hans Lipperhey, a Dutch lens-grinder.
-Glass manufacture had improved over the preceding centuries, and eyeglasses were already used for correcting vision --not just the convex kind (for far-sighted eyes) but also, in later years, concave ones for near-sighted vision.
+Glass manufacture improved over the centuries, and by 1600 eyeglasses were widely used for correcting vision --not just the convex kind (for far-sighted eyes) but also, in later years, concave ones for near-sighted vision.
 Lipperhey found that if he combined the two kinds and adjusted the curvature and spacing, the combination could make objects seem a few times closer.
 The Protestant Dutch were then struggling against the Catholic Spaniards (who once had ruled them, and had not entirely given up), so Lipperhey showed his invention to his duke, suggesting it may help in war.

 However, Galileo Galilei in Italy heard of the telescope, and not only adapted the new technology to astronomy, but also pushed it to its limits.
 Instead of a magnification of 3 (as in modern opera glasses, which use the same principle), he used differently curved lens to make objects seem closer 8, 20 and then about 30 times.
-With his telescopes he discovered the crescent shape of Venus and the satellites of Jupiter, both seen as evidence for the theory of Copernicus.
+With his telescope he discovered the crescent shape of Venus and the satellites of Jupiter, both seen as evidence for the theory of Copernicus.
 Unfortunately, he voiced his support a bit too loudly for the dogmatic church of his time, and in the end was put on trial and found guilty.
 He also saw the craters of the Moon, and noted that the fuzzy Milky Way stretching around the sky was in fact composed of huge numbers of faint stars.

-Kepler analyzed the optics mathematically and came up with a more versatile design, using two convex lenses, though all images were now seen upside down.
+Kepler analyzed the optics mathematically and came up with a design using two convex lenses, though all images were now seen upside down.
 Astronomers did not mind the inversion--and for use on Earth, an additional lenses re-inverted the image once more.
 Many discoveries were made with early telescopes (including the existence of sunspots, projected through the telescope on a screen), but they had one big problem.
 A lens refracts light the way a prism does, and as most people know nowadays, different colors refract by different amounts.
 Planets and other celestial objects generally shine in a mixture of colors (white is such a mixture), so if a telescope is focused to give a sharp image of (say) green objects, images of white objects (and of most others) appear surrounded by blurry colors.

 The problem was caught in the wide web of interests of Isaac Newton, who thought it was intrinsic to lens technology.
-Light however can also be focused by curved mirrors (like magnifying mirrors in cosmetics sets), and he therefore devised in 1668 a telescope whose light was collected by a curved mirror, made of an alloy with good reflecting quality ("speculum metal"--speculum means mirror, hence the verb "to speculate").
-Mirrors need to be figured to greater accuracy than a lens, but Newton, ever ingenious, also invented new technology for grinding them, one still used by amateurs, and succeeded where earlier efforts had failed.
+Light can also be focused by curved mirrors, however (like magnifying mirrors in cosmetics sets), and he therefore devised in 1668 a telescope whose light was collected by a curved mirror, made of an alloy with good reflecting quality ("speculum metal"--speculum means mirror, hence the verb "to speculate").
+Mirrors need to be figured to greater accuracy than a lens but Newton, ever ingenious, also invented new technology for grinding them, one still used by amateurs, and succeeded where earlier efforts had failed.
 The reflected converging beams were caught by a small auxiliary mirror and turned 90 degrees into an eyepiece.
 Such "Newtonian telescopes" are still popular: the fact that the eyepiece is near the top of the instrument, not at the bottom, helps observers, but more important, in spite of the added accuracy requirement, it is generally easier to build big curved mirrors than big lenses (and only one side needed polishing, not two).

 Newton was premature in giving up on lenses--in 1758 John Dollond patented an "achromatic" ("non-color") combination of a pair of lenses made of different types of glass, which acted like a single lens but cancelled most of the "dispersion" of different colors.
 Soon afterwards however a new figure appeared on the scene--a German musician transplanted to England, Wilhelm Herschel (later William, still later Sir William), who proceeded to build a series of mirror telescopes bigger and more powerful than any in existence.